-Located in the Shapell Lounge of the Multicultural Center, the Share Shelf serves as a physical site for students, faculty, and staff to donate and acquire used office and school supplies.
+Now located in Benson on the 1st floor (Swig side) the Share Shelf serves as a physical site for students, faculty, and staff to donate and acquire used office and school supplies.

 The Malley Recreation & Fitness Center and the Center for Sustainability hold collections or brigades for energy bar wrappers, writing instruments, paired shoes, and personal beauty products such as shampoo and make-up.
 Terracycle is a company that diverts used products from the landfill and create new products, or upcycling.